 A temperature change can impact the capacitive sensor measurements.
-Our ICs can track the drift in temperature and automatically tune the device to maintain sensitivity.
+Our ICs can track the drift in temperature and automatically tune the device to maintain sensitivity when the device is not in touch.
+Please refer to Section 7.2 for 'in-touch' temperature tracking.

 User interface settings can be optimised for temperature shock or maximized proximity detection.
 Additional UIs and layout techniques are required to handle shock events while maintaining high sensitivity.